JessicaSChen/conference_paper/README.md

 # ASR_Evaluation_in_EVAR_Surgical_Workflow
-This repository generates the final dataset used in the conference paper from the input dataset of english accents (total of 12).
+This repository generates the final dataset used in the conference paper from the input dataset of 12 English Accents.

 ## Requirements
 - Python 3.9+